 - Use LED candles on the nightstand so you can fall asleep without worry.

-Extra cozy points: A single pillar candle in a smoked glass hurricane on the dresser gives subtle, cinematic glow.
+Extra cozy points: a single pillar candle in a smoked glass hurricane on the dresser gives subtle, cinematic glow.
 Like your own personal snowed-in film set.

 Quick Safety + Maintenance Tips (Because We’re Responsible Adults… Mostly)